ray-x/nvim/README.md

 If you would like to sync to my branch.
 You can add you own setup in lua/overwrite folder

+You can put your own plugins setup in `modules/user` folder

 ## Shell

 - OhMyZshell is good, iterm2 is popular, but I turned to